GtafanWRLD/tanki-wiki/docs/index.md

-This site is dedicated to everything Tanki (Mir Tankov) for English speaking users.
-Here you’ll find guides , details on events, game modes, modding resources payment tutorials and so on.
+This site is dedicated to everything Tanki (Мир танков) for English speaking users.
+Here you’ll find guides, details on events, game modes, modding resources payment tutorials and so on.

 Use the sidebar to navigate through different sections.